tatsumoto-ren/tatsumoto-ren.github.io/blog/sentence-mining.md

 but eventually I stopped using premade decks and switched to solely using my immersion to find new sentences.

-If you haven't finished [Kanji Transition](jp1k-anki-deck.html), do it now.
+* If you haven't finished [Kanji Transition](jp1k-anki-deck.html), do it now.
+* If you wish to continue supplementing your study with a premade deck, go back to the [Basic vocabulary](basic-vocabulary.html).

 ## Mining process